dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 The subsequence will form the basis of the WQO for LCS.

 __Proposition.__
-Let $i$ be a process in a LCS with the word $w₁$ as the content of an incoming channel and let $w₂$ be a word such that $w₁ ≤ w₂$.
+Let $i$ be a process in an LCS with the word $w₁$ as the content of an incoming channel and let $w₂$ be a word such that $w₁ ≤ w₂$.
-Form a state where the content of a channel is $w₂$ it is possible to apply the transition rule for losing message to get to a state where the content of the channel is $w₁$.
+Form a state where the content of a channel is $w₂$ it is possible to apply the transition rule for loosing message to get to a state where the content of the channel is $w₁$.

 _Proof._
 * If $w₁ = w₂$ we are done.
 Let us look at the case $w₁ < w₂$